 Dr Fiona Errington-Mais

-Dr Errington-Mais works in the field of cancer immunotherapy, focusing on the efficacy of oncolytic viruses (cancer-bursting viruses) for the treatment of both haematological malignancies and solid malignancies.
-Dr Errington-Mais has made a significant contribution to the oncolytic virus field, demontrating their potential as direct lytic agents and, more importantly, immune modulators capable of boosting both innate and adaptive anti-tumour immune responses.
+I work in the field of cancer immunotherapy, focusing on the efficacy of oncolytic viruses (cancer-bursting viruses) for the treatment of both haematological malignancies and solid malignancies.
+I made a significant contribution to the oncolytic virus field, demontrating their potential as direct lytic agents and, more importantly, immune modulators capable of boosting both innate and adaptive anti-tumour immune responses.

-Dr Errington-Mais primary research focus is to gain a better understanding of the molecular and cellular mechanisms required for oncolytic virus efficacy, either as direct lytic agents or immunotherapies, to aid their development in terms of patient stratification and combination therapeutics with enhanced patient benefit.
+My primary research focus is to gain a better understanding of the molecular and cellular mechanisms required for oncolytic virus efficacy, either as direct lytic agents or immunotherapies.
+Morover, research projects also aim to increase our understanding of the tumour microenvironment and develop combination therapies with enhanced patient benefit.

 - Ist Class BSc (Honours)